 The Subtleties of Purposeful Networking - How to brand and present yourself in a way that can connect you with interesting people to collaborate, further your career, and augment your passions.

-Wellness as a Physician-Scientist - Learn how successful physician-scientists and trainees manage competing demands on their time in a small group format.
+How to Promote Wellness as a Physician-Scientist - Discuss how successful physician-scientists and trainees manage competing demands on their time in a small group format.

 5:20pm - Poster Session